change-metrics/monocle/CONTRIBUTING.md

 #### Requirements

-:info: These requirements are for a Fedora-based system.
+These requirements are for a Fedora-based system.
 Please adapt them to your own OS if needed.

 ```ShellSession
 sudo dnf install -y nginx podman nodejs git ghc cabal-install zlib-devel python3-virtualenv python3-devel openssl-devel gcc